ky2710/javascript-allonge-six/myAllonge/markdown/main_2_objects.md

 ### arguments

-JavaScript has another automagic binding in every function's environment. `arguments` is a special object that behaves a little like an array.[^little]
+JavaScript has another automagic binding in every function's environment. `arguments` is a special object that behaves a little like an array.`1`

-[^little]: Just enough to be frustrating, to be perfectly candid!
+>`1` Just enough to be frustrating, to be perfectly candid!

 For example: